equinix/metal-global-ip/README.md

 ![Deployment Architecture](images/diagram.png)

+🟦 User from Europe connecting to Europe Metal client and querying Global IP.
+The response should be from Europe server.

+🟩 User from Europe connecting to America Metal client and querying Global IP.
+The response should be from America server.

 ## How to deploy?

 It should be necessary to just include the data missing in the terraform.tfvars file, these are: